 - Cue your horse with your legs even while riding with spurs; only use the spurs when the animal misses a cue or makes a mistake, and then you slightly touch the horse with the spurs to get its attention.

-- Adjust your spurs so you can ride comfortably without inadvertently hitting your horse with the rowels.
+- Adjust your spurs to ride comfortably without inadvertently hitting your horse with the rowels.

 Below is a helpful YouTube video explaining how to use spurs correctly.